benbilgili/Cypress_Browerstack_Project/README.md

 * browserstack-cypress run

 <h3>Steps Taken:</h3>
-* Created a new Cypress spec file to test the Edgewords Demo site.
+* Created a new Cypress spec file to test the Edgewords Demo site. <br>
-* Installed the npm Browserstack package.
+* Installed the npm Browserstack package. <br>
-* Configured Browserstack details in the browserstack.json file, specifying browsers (including versions) and devices for testing.
+* Configured Browserstack details in the browserstack.json file, specifying browsers (including versions) and devices for testing. <br>
 * Monitored test results on the Browserstack Automation webpage.
-(See the screenshots folder for images.)
+(See the screenshots folder for images.) <br>